JnBrymn/JnBrymn.github.io/_posts/2018-09-02-load-testing-elasticsearch-using-python-asyncio-and-the-slow-log.md

 > Make an `asyncio`-powered Elasticsearch load test utility that consumes production traffic from the slow log and plays it back as requests to a test cluster

 And after bumping my head on the desk for a few days, I actually built it!
-Here's how you run it:
+[Check it out!
+Here is the script.](https://github.com/JnBrymn/async_log_replay/blob/master/load_tester.py) And here's how you run it:

 ```bash
 $ source activate your_python_3.7_environment